RichardDeodutt/Mongo/README.md

 A MongoDB with mongo-express

 First I started without a persistent volume so there was no volume code in the docker-compose file and it ran fine but when the contrainers are removed the data is lost.

 Second I added a persistent volume to the docker engine and then made the docker-compose file use the external persistent volume to store the database.

+# Notes

-You can check the commits for the changes.
+- You can check the commits for the changes.

 ## Install Docker